★ BEST INVESTING TOOLS COMPARISON ★

 Does Barron's or Value Line have real-time data?

-Barron's offers real-time data feeds, which is essential for active traders.
-Value Line uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Barron's offers real-time data, which matters if you trade actively.
+Value Line runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Are Barron's and Value Line good for long-term investing?